top of page

 (Okay here’s a bonus something no one outside my family should know - when I was a kid I had a good friend named Beatrice—she was a three or four foot tall walking stick with a face drawn on in markers and she wore a Barbie doll wig.
 She always stood behind me on the couch while I sat there reading.)

-Those chickens sound amazing and thank you for sharing Beatrice with us!
+Those chickens sound amazing!
 What was your inspiration for Monsters in the Briny?

 After building up a group of manuscripts that I was happy with, I began submitting my work to agents in earnest.
 To help cope with the ordeal that is querying, I decided to do something just for myself.
 I’ve always loved mythology and magical beasts so, after doing some research, I decided to try writing poetry about them.
 When I got to the kraken, I figured a sea shanty about a grumpy kraken might be the way to go.
 I used a fun and familiar tune and, when I brought the short version to my critique group, they liked it so much that we all decided it needed to be developed into a picture book-length project.